Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 ![experiment3 metrics result](writeup_files/images/training/experiment_0_3.png)

 ### **experiment4:**
+Having tested most of the optimizers, I wanted to vary the classification_loss now.
 Use same optimizer settings like in experiment0, but adapting classification_loss to `weighted_sigmoid` instead of `weighted_sigmoid_focal`

 Result: